knapply/snatools/README.md

     `network`).
 2. Streamline network analytic workflows by making common tasks as intuitive (and stable) as possible.
+      - Increase analyst efficiency.
-      - Improve the efficiency of seasoned analysts while reducing the cognitive load of network newcomers (as well as those instructing them).
+      - Reduce the cognitive load of network newcomers and those instructing them.
 3. Implement metrics that are missing from R’s network ecosystem.
       - Reimplement those that *should* be made more accessible, efficient, or robust.